X-LANCE/AniTalker/md_docs/run_on_macOS.md

 - Macbook Pro M3 Max (128GB + 8TB), Sonoma 14.6.1
 - Macbook Pro M1 Pro (16GB + 2TB), Sonoma 14.5

+We don't have an Intel-based Mac on hand.
+If you happen to have one, we welcome you to submit the testing environment and results.

 # 1. Project Download

 ```